mklimek1/final-project/wordfast-02-results.md

 Comments to be omitted are ignored.

+The rest works as intended.

 ## HTML and other tags

+A Markdown table in the collapsed section does not work.

+<kbd>&#128680;REALLY!</kbd>: However, other Markdown formatting works in the collapsed section.

 <kbd>&#128680;REALLY!</kbd>: text between `<code></code>` HTML tags can be translated.
 It was expected that it would be ignored just like inline code or code block.

 <kbd>&#128680;REALLY!</kbd>: text in the embedded HTML works as intended, including buttons.

+The rest works as intended.

 # [Extract image alt text](./resources/Markdown-in-CAT-test-WF_PL-02.md)